idibidiart/graffalo/README.md

 ### The OPTIMISTIC LOCKING way is:

+NOTE: all code {between curl brackets} is intended to be in the app code and not in the SQL side

-Note that the key point is in the structure of the UPDATE instruction and the subsequent number of affected rows check.
+Note that the key point is in the structure of the UPDATE instruction and the subsequent number of AffectedRows check.
 It is these two things together that let your code realize that someone has already modified the data in between when you have executed the SELECT and UPDATE.

 ```sql
 -